 You will need a second visit so your temporary bridge can be removed and your new bridge can be checked and adjusted to achieve a proper fit and bite.
 Additional visits may be necessary to adjust the fit of your new bridge.
 This varies according to each patient’s needs.
 If your bridge is a fixed traditional bridge, your dentist may cement it in place temporarily for a couple of weeks to ensure proper fit.
 Once we achieve proper fit, we cement the new bridge permanently in place.
 Dental bridges can last from five years up to 20 years with proper care and oral hygiene.

-We welcome patients from Aurora, Colorado Springs, Denver, Lakewood, Thornton and nearby areas.
+We welcome patients from Aurora, Centennial, Colorado Springs, Delmar Parkway, Englewood, Lakewood, Mission Viejo and nearby areas.